cropgeeks/hpc-help/ssh.rst

 If using Linux or macOS, then you'll already have an SSH client installed that you can access via a local terminal.

 If using Windows, then good options include `WSL`_ (Windows 10 only), `Cygwin/mintty`_, or `MobaXterm`_, all of which will enable a local terminal (and SSH client) and give you an experience identical to Linux/macOS users.
-You can also use `PuTTY`_ but the instructions below assume a local terminal and you'll need to adapt the information yourself for Putty.
+You can also use `PuTTY`_ but the instructions below assume a local terminal and you'll need to adapt the information yourself for PuTTy.

 .. _`MobaXterm`: https://mobaxterm.mobatek.net/download-home-edition.html
 .. _`Cygwin/mintty`: https://www.cygwin.com/